-A clear record linking donors to items and the cash they have raised is essential as is permission to Gift Aid the cash raised from that item.
+A clear record linking donors to each item and the cash they have raised is essential as is permission to Gift Aid the cash raised from that item.
+It can therefore be administratively demanding, but there are software packages to help manage the process.

 Sue Ryder Care pioneered the claiming of Gift Aid on donated goods.
 See how they sign donors up for this type of Gift Aid on their website.